 In 2009, Netflix concluded a three-year open competition by awarding $1 million to a team of researchers that had created the best algorithm to predict user ratings for movies.
-A decade later, when Robert B. McKay Professor of Law Ryan Bubb and Professor Emiliano Catan LLM ’10 set out to achieve a clearer understanding of institutional investors’ voting behavior and corporate governance preferences, they decided to take a page from Netflix’s playbook.
+A decade later, when Robert B. McKay Professor of Law Ryan Bubb and Catherine A. Rein Professor of Law Emiliano Catan LLM ’10 set out to achieve a clearer understanding of institutional investors’ voting behavior and corporate governance preferences, they decided to take a page from Netflix’s playbook.

 The training data set that Netflix provided to participants in its competition contained more than 100 million ratings.
 Bubb and Catan, who used mutual fund voting information from the years 2010 through 2015, found themselves grappling with a data set comprising more than 28 million votes, so they employed similar machine learning techniques to crunch an otherwise unwieldy amount of data.
 They published their findings in “The Party Structure of Mutual Funds” in the June 2022 Review of Financial Studies.

 Bubb and Catan approached the task without a specific hypothesis, letting the data establish the narrative.
 Using dimension reduction techniques and cluster analysis, the two identified three main types of mutual funds in terms of corporate governance philosophies expressed through voting.
 A portrait emerged of a trio of mutual fund “parties,” which Bubb and Catan call the Traditional Governance Party, the Shareholder Reform Party, and the Shareholder Protest Party.
 Like members of a political party, members of mutual fund parties tend to vote as a bloc in shareholder elections.